jordimas/SoftTransEval-CAT/README.md

 If you are not familiar with these concepts, check the [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) at Wikipedia.

 # Using the system to review your translation

+Our current recommendation is Gemma 3 27B with prompt version 5.

 If you have a file in PO format tha you want to review, follow these instructions.